 Terms of a liability that could, at the option of the counter party, result in its settlement by issue of equity instruments do not affect its classification.
 Current liabilities include current portion of non-current financial liabilities.

-All other liabilities are classified as non-current.
+(Currency: Indian Rupees in lakhs) All other liabilities are classified as non-current.